Create a Website Account - Manage notification subscriptions, save form progress and more.

-SERVICE TERM: Wahkiakum Jurors are summoned to a service term of one month per RCW 2.36.010(11).
-Wahkiakum County Superior Court summons 200-400 jurors per month depending on how many jury trials have been scheduled in a particular month.
-Since Wahkiakum County has less than 3,500 available jurors, it is very common for a juror to be summoned to serve more than once in any given year.
 The juror summons will be mailed out approximately 3 weeks before your jury term begins and will state the month in which you will be called to serve for jury duty.
 (For Example: If you are called for jury duty in February, you will receive your summons in January.)
 You are on call for any jury trial scheduled during your month of service.
+Since Wahkiakum County has less than 3,500 available jurors, it is very common for a juror to be summoned to serve more than once in any given year.

-The Jury Questionnaire must be completed and returned, even if you have a request to be excused.
-The Court will not review your request unless you complete the required questionnaire.
+The Jury Questionnaire must be completed and returned, even if you have a request to be excused or asking your service term to be postponed.

 Though some questions may seem personal, you should answer them completely and honestly.
 If you are uncomfortable answering them, tell the Judge.
 Questions are not asked to embarrass you.
 They are intended to make sure members of the jury have no bias or past experiences which might prevent them from making an impartial decision.